onnx/onnx/docs/OnnxReleases.md

 Next expected release: May 15th

-Release Checklist:

 ## Preparation

-* Install Twine, a utility tool to interact with pypi.
+* Install Twine, a utility tool to interact with PyPI.
 Do  - ``pip install twine``
-* Get hold of the username and password for the ‘onnx’ pypi account.
+* Get hold of the username and password for the ‘onnx’ PyPI account.
 Release Manager should obtain this information from last Release Manager or certain private repo under onnx.
 * Pick a release tag (v.1.X.X) for the new release through mutual consent – Slack channel for Releases (https://lfaifoundation.slack.com/archives/C018VGGJUGK)
 * Prepare a change log for the release –
     * ``git log --pretty=format:"%h - %s" <tag of the previous release>...<new tag>``